nathpaiva/form-rendering/README.md

-# Form Redirection with vanilla JS
+# Form rendering with Vanilla JS

 ## Project developed with:
 * Javascript